UniqueSecure/MePOSAndroidSDK/README.md

 ### int serialRAW(String command)

   The serial raw command allows the user to send commands directly to the DE9 port.
-This method will return 0 for success or 1 if error happened.
+This method will return 0 for success or 1 if an  error happened.

 ### int cashDrawerStatus() throws MePOSException